 These often help to tell the story of the faith and teach the principles and ethics of that community.
 They are especially important for families as a way of both learning and coming together in celebration.

 This blog (and PDF booklet) provides a brief introduction to the major festivals of the member organisations of QFCC.
 Because many faiths use a lunar calendar, the dates generally change each year.
+A number of holy days, especially in the Jewish, Islamic and Bahá’í faiths, begin at sunset on the evening before the date listed.
+The actual date may also be determined by the sighting of the Moon.
 Also, the date may vary according to the customs of a particular region or different methods used in calculation.
 QFCC encourages readers to contact local faith communities if they wish to know more.

 We are extremely fortunate in Queensland to live in such a diverse society and the more we learn about each other the more we will build strong, respectful and inclusive communities.